Trick Williams: NXT and TNA World Championship reigns (2024–2025)

-Williams began feuding with the debuting Ethan Page, who signed a contract that contained an NXT Championship match at NXT Battleground on June 9, where Williams retained the title.
+Williams began feuding with the debuting Ethan Page, who signed a contract that contained an NXT Championship match at NXT Battleground on June 9, where Williams retained the title in his first defense.
 At NXT Heatwave on July 7, Williams lost the title to Page in a fatal four-way match also involving Je'Von Evans and Shawn Spears, the former of whom Page pinned, ending his reign at 75 days.
 Following the loss, he feuded with Pete Dunne, who derided Williams for seeking advice to recapture the NXT Championship.
 At Week 2 of NXT: The Great American Bash on August 6, Williams lost to Dunne.
-He retaliated by costing Dunne a triple threat match against Joe Hendry and Wes Lee for a NXT Championship match at NXT No Mercy, where Williams served as the special guest referee for the NXT Championship match between Page and Hendry, after which he was attacked by Dunne.
+He retaliated by costing Dunne a triple threat match against Joe Hendry and Wes Lee for a NXT Championship match at NXT No Mercy on September 1, where Williams served as the special guest referee for the NXT Championship match between Page and Hendry.
 On the September 10 episode of NXT, Williams defeated Dunne in a Last Man Standing match to end their feud and earn an NXT Championship match at NXT's CW premiere on October 1, where he defeated Page (with CM Punk as the special guest referee) to win his second NXT Championship.
 At NXT Halloween Havoc on October 27, Williams successfully defended the title against Page in a Devil's Playground match.
 After the match, he was attacked by Page and Ridge Holland, before being saved by Bubba Ray Dudley.
 This led to a tag team match at NXT 2300 on November 6, which Williams and Bubba Ray lost after Holland pinned Williams.
 At NXT Deadline on December 7, Williams defeated Holland to retain the title, ending their feud.